Learn You a Postgres for Great Good!

 ## Table of Contents

-> **The Purpose**: To establish the "Elephant Cafe" world, define the sample data model, and introduce SQL as the primary abstraction for interacting with PostgreSQL.
+> **The Purpose**: To establish the "Elephant Cafe" world, define the sample data model, and introduce SQL as the primary language of the engine.

-> **The Purpose**: To ground the reader in the physical realities of PostgreSQL storage, moving from bit-level data types up to table-level disk representation and MVCC versioning.
+> **The Purpose**: To ground the reader in the physical reality of storage, moving from bit-level data types up to the 8KB containers that hold our world.

 - [[Manuscript/02 - Physical Storage & MVCC/2.1 - Data Types (Knicks, knacks, bits, and bobs)|2.1 Data Types (Knicks, knacks, bits, and bobs)]]